-We’re lucky enough speak to hundreds of organisations every single month, and often hear the same question asked: ‘Is small business cybersecurity training worth it?’
+We're lucky enough to speak to hundreds of organisations every single month, and often hear the same question asked: 'Is small business cybersecurity training worth it?'

 Whilst cybersecurity attacks might seem like a big business problem, the reality for small organisations is stark.